 The right attitudes, as such, are critical for the employees to be on the path of continuous learning, development, and growth.
 It also demands greater levels of empathy and self-assuredness to be a part of a collective.
 This is because we feel that we need to be open to all ideas to thrive.
 And for that, we need the confidence to be open to others’ ideas and not feel that the success of others diminishes our own.

 Creating opportunities for growth

 While we have learning and development initiatives at work, our employees are also encouraged to identify areas outside of these boundaries to see where they would like to go.
 We genuinely believe that there are no limits to learning.
-In the true spirit of Start Trek, we would support our employees “go where no one has gone before.”
+In the true spirit of Star Trek, we would support our employees “go where no one has gone before.”

 Given that we are a democratic organization that believes in listening to our employees, our employees can take time to pursue the skills they need to evolve and grow in their current and future roles.
-Along with providing guidance and opportunities to increase and improve skills, we also give employees the time they need to think and identify these opportunities.
+Along with providing guidance and opportunities to increase and improve skills, we also give employees the time they need to think about and identify these opportunities.